Beal, Bertans lift Wizards past Thunder for 5th straight win - WHIZ News

 Washington never trailed but allowed Oklahoma City to slink within one point late in the second quarter when Beal went cold temporarily.
 But Bertans hit a 3-pointer at the buzzer, part of a 12-0 run spanning halftime.

+“If he shoots 12 3s a night, I’ll be the happiest coach in the league,” Wizards coach Scott Brooks said.
+“He should be able to get up to those attempts pretty consistently.
+When he shoots 3s, it makes us a better team.”

 The Thunder got close again early in the fourth quarter, going on a 15-4 run while Westbrook couldn’t connect.
-A layup by Tony Bradley brought Oklahoma City within two with 9:02 left, prompting Wizards coach Scott Brooks to call timeout.
+A layup by Tony Bradley brought Oklahoma City within two with 9:02 left, prompting Brooks to call timeout.

 Robin Lopez made two hook shots to restore order, Beal and Bertans made consecutive 3s and the Wizards were on their way.